paradedb/paradedb/pg_analytics/README.md

 You can interact with `deltalake` tables the same way as with normal Postgres tables.
 However, there are a few operations specific to `deltalake` tables.

-### Context Refresh

-If `deltalake` tables are created or modified in other Postgres connections, `CALL paradedb.init();` must be run for the changes to be received by the current connection.

 ### Storage Optimization

 When `deltalake` tables are dropped, they remain on disk until `VACUUM` is run.
 This operation physically